RocketFlowNL/apex-omni-api-nodejs/README.md

 - Keep your API credentials secure
 - The `.gitignore` file excludes sensitive files

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guide](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 MIT License - see [LICENSE](./LICENSE) file for details.

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for a list of changes in each version.